elloow/elloow/README.md

 Follow steps on the [wiki page](https://github.com/elloow/elloow/wiki/Installation)

 # License
-This project is licensed under the terms of the [MIT license](https://github.com/elloow/elloow/blob/master/LICENSE).
+This project is licensed under the terms of the [GPL-3.0 License](https://github.com/elloow/elloow/blob/master/LICENSE).